Mazhar004/python-data-visualization/Recursion Reverse String/README.md

 ## Description: ##

-String reverse means print the string from last to first.
+String reverse means print the each character of a string from last to first.
 It can be done by using recursive approach.
-And In recursion, program will call itself.
+And we know in recursion, program will call itself.

 ## Program ##

-* This recursion reverse function takes parameter "string" as input.
+* This recursion reverse function takes input parameter "string" as string.
 And it will print the string in reverse order :

   ```
   string = Input string